ropensci/comtradr/README.md

 comments, or feature requests.
 We are very much looking for feedback on the usability of the new functions.

-The package in its old version is still available from the `legacy-0-3-0` branch.

 Please note that this package is released with a [Contributor Code of Conduct](https://rOpenSci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.